1. Definitions and Interpretation

-14.5 The liability of each party to the other party under the Agreement in respect of any event or series of related events shall not exceed the greater of an amount equal to five (5) times all sums paid or payable by the Customer to hireful under the Agreement.
+14.5 With the exception of events relating to failure to protect the customer’s data and third party intellectual property (which are covered in 5.4), the liability of each party to the other party under the Agreement in respect of any event or series of related events shall not exceed the greater of an amount equal to five (5) times all sums paid or payable by the Customer to hireful under the Agreement.

 (a) promptly notify the other; and

 (b) inform the other of the period for which it is estimated that such failure or delay will continue.

 16.3 A party whose performance of its obligations under the Agreement is affected by a Force Majeure Event must take reasonable steps to mitigate the effects of the Force Majeure Event.

 17.1 Either party may terminate the Agreement immediately by giving written notice of termination to the other party if the other party commits any material breach of the Agreement which, in the case of a breach which is remediable, is not remedied within thirty (30) days of the date on which the other party is given written notice requiring the breach to be remedied.